NeuralEnsemble/python-neo/doc/source/index.rst

  - documentation.
  - a set of examples, including a format convertor.

 For Python users, Neo can be taken as a replacement for the Neuroshare_ API.
+Neo natively read: Spike2, NeuroExplorer, AlphaOmega, Axon, Blackrock, Plexon, Tdt, and more.

 The people behind the project are very open to discussion.
 Any feedback is gladly received and highly appreciated!